 Before taking the Comprehensive Examination, students must have at least one research paper submitted to a research conference or journal.
+The student must have an submitted and approved Program of Study to Gradaute School before scheduling this exam.

 The student must pass the Ph.D.
 Comprehensive Examination that covers the student's advanced coursework.
 The examination consists of two parts: a written part and an oral part.
 Students have at most two attempts to pass the written part.
 The oral part may not be attempted unless the written part has been passed.
 The written part may not be attempted unless the student's core competency has been certified.
 The exams are administered by the student's advisory committee.
 For more information, see Ph.D.
 Exams: Form and Timing.